Papaschase: Modern Papaschase

-In August 2006, at least 31 Papaschase ancestral remains were repatriated – some that were being held at the Medical Examiner’s Office and the University of Alberta’s Anthropology Department – and a reburial ceremony took place at the Epcor’s Rossdale site, which had been recognized as a historic cemetery and is protected by law.
-Furthermore, with construction projects such as the Walterdale bridge in 2012 and the Terwillegar footbridge, Papaschase people and other local Indigenous peoples demanded that the government gain consent before construction took place on their lands and burial sites.
+In August 2006, at least 31 Papaschase ancestral remains were repatriated – some that were being held at the Medical Examiner’s Office and the University of Alberta’s Anthropology Department – and a reburial ceremony took place at the EPCOR’s Rossdale site, which had been recognized as a historic cemetery and is protected by law.
+Furthermore, with construction projects such as the Walterdale Bridge in 2012 and the Terwillegar footbridge, Papaschase people and other local Indigenous peoples demanded that the government gain consent before construction took place on their lands and burial sites.
 Now, construction projects on their lands should have archeologists on site, as well as monitors from Indigenous bands present.
 These are important examples of self-determination.

-As of 2012, around 1,000 people claim to be descendants of the Papaschase band, who they argue was illegally evicted from their reserve to make way for settlement and to give the railway access to their land.
+As of 2012, around 1,000 people claim to be descendants of the Papaschase band, which they argue was illegally evicted from their reserve to make way for settlement and to give the railway access to their land.

 Their lawsuit against the Canadian government to recover their lands was dismissed in 2008 on the grounds that the Papaschase are not a recognized band and therefore could not make a claim against the government, and that too much time had passed.

 Since that time, the group has instead focused its efforts on becoming a recognized band through the Federal Claims Commission, and via political pressure.
 The current Papaschase website states that "the Chief and council’s mandate is to govern the Papaschase descendants affairs, to defend and advance their treaty rights and legitimate interests of the Papaschase Descendants, and to take all necessary steps to obtain a just settlement of the unlawful surrender of Papaschase IR 136 in 1888.
 Many descendants have come forward to join our cause but we continue to search for the lost members who have been scattered to the four winds and call them home".

 A group representing the Papaschase held a partial blockade and information picket on the Queen Elizabeth II portion of Alberta Highway 2 - Alberta's busiest highway - on January 16, 2013, as part of the wider Idle No More movement.

 In 2018, the Papaschase Band was recognized as a member of the Assembly of First Nations.